danielmwatkins/obs_air-ice-ocean_coupling/README.md

 # Observations of the air-sea ice-ocean response to a winter cyclone

-This repository contains the code to reproduce the analysis of sea ice motion and storm structure.
-The scripts can be divided into code for obtaining and preparing the data and code for carrying out the analysis of the data.
-Code is subject to change!
+This repository contains code used in the analysis of sea ice motion and storm structure during a pair of winter cyclones observed during the MOSAiC Arctic Expedition in January and February 2020.
+The results produced here are a portion of a collaborative project funded by the US Department of Energy.
+Results have been shared in numerous scientific conferences, and will be available in a peer-reviewed journal article in the _Journal of Geophysical Research: Atmospheres_ in the near future.
+A poster summarizing the results was presented at the American Geophysical Union 2023 Annual Meeting and can be viewed here: (Sea Ice and Ocean Response to a Strong Mid-Winter Cyclone in the Arctic Ocean)[https://doi.org/10.22541/essoar.170365235.53452562/v1]

 Key data components
-1. Drifting buoy dataset
-2. Meteorological data from flux towers and sleds
-3. Meteorological data from ERA5 reanalysis
-4. Sea ice concentration from AMSR Unified 12 km

 ## Parameter files
 * `array_info.csv` Table containing the buoys used in the deformation arrays, and the color scheme.
 * `buoy_info.csv`.
-TBD table with the buoy parameters, used to make table for manuscript.
+TBD table with the buoy parameters, used to make a table for manuscript.

 ## Utilities
 * `drifter.py` Functions for processing the drifting buoy data

 ## Preparing data
+The data preparation scripts require the following datasets to be downloaded.
+For ERA5, a download script is included.
+Using this script requires an account at the Copernicus Data Store.
+Similarly, a download script for the sigma6 radar product is provided.
+1. Drifting buoy dataset: (Bliss et al. data paper)[https://www.nature.com/articles/s41597-023-02311-y]
+2. Meteorological data from flux towers and sleds: (Cox et al. data paper)[https://www.nature.com/articles/s41597-023-02415-5]
+3. Meteorological data from ERA5 reanalysis: (Single level)[https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview] and (pressure level)[https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview] data from the Copernicus Data Store
+4. Sea ice concentration from AMSR Unified 12 km: (National Snow and Ice Data Center)[https://nsidc.org/data/au_si12/versions/1]
+5. Sea ice sigma 6 radar: (Krumpen et al. (2021), Pangaea Data Repository)[https://doi.pangaea.de/10.1594/PANGAEA.929435]

 * `prepare_buoy_data.py` Applies `standard_qc` and `interpolate_buoy_track` funtions from the `drifter.py` file to the MOSAiC buoy data files from the Arctic Data Center.
 Trajectories are then saved to the folder `data/interpolated_tracks/`.
 * `prepare_era_data.py` Downloads ERA5 data from 1/25 to 2/05 and saves it, then uses xesmf to regrid onto the NSIDC polar stereographic grid.
 * `compile_amsr.py` Reads in the daily 12 km AMSR data obtained from NSIDC and compiles the files into a single netcdf file.